unbit/uwsgi-docs/Async.rst

   uwsgi.suspend()

-uwsgi.suspend() will automatically call the choosen suspend engine (uGreen, greenlet...)
+uwsgi.suspend() will automatically call the chosen suspend engine (uGreen, greenlet...)

 Static files
 ------------

-Static file serving will automatically use the loaded async engine
+Static file serving will automatically use the loaded async engine.